 A TJI joist is a type of engineered wood joist commonly used in residential construction.

 Made from a combination of compressed wood strands, adhesive, and wax, TJI joists are popular among builders and engineers because they can cover long distances without sagging or warping.
-TJI joists offer several size options, making them ideal for construction projects.
+TJI joists also offer several size options, making them ideal for construction projects.

 What are TJI Joists?